-A beneficiary is essentially the ‘heir’ to your super savings – the person or people who will receive your super if you die.
+A beneficiary is like an ‘heir’ to your super savings – the person or people who will receive your super if you die.

 The balance you have in your account, plus any insurance payment (if you have insurance through Vision Super) makes up what we call your super death benefit.
 As the Trustee of monies held in Vision Super for a member, when a member dies, the Trustee is responsible for determining the way the monies are distributed.
 There are some special rules that control how trustees can distribute super death benefits.

 Importantly, you can (and should) control who would get your super death benefit by nominating a beneficiary now.

-Your beneficiary must be either your dependents (e.g. your children or your partner) or your legal personal representative (usually the executor of your will).
+A beneficiary must be either your dependent (e.g. your children or your partner) or your legal personal representative (usually the executor of your will).

 A note about legal personal representatives: